Codecademy/docs/content/python/concepts/random-module/terms/shuffle/shuffle.md

   - 'paths/data-science'
 ---

-The `random.shuffle()` method takes a list and randomly re-orders the contents in place.
+The `random.shuffle()` method takes a list as a parameter and randomly re-orders the contents in place.

 ## Codebyte Example